 Parking: Aira Force Car Park.
 Aira Force is part of the National Trust and parking costs £5 for 2 hours or £9 all day.

-If you want to extend it slightly and heading to the top of Gowbarrow Fell afterward making it one of the easy fell walks in the Lake District.
+If you want to extend it slightly and head to the top of Gowbarrow Fell afterwards making it one of the easy fell walks in the Lake District.

 In a much quieter area of the central Lake District lies the petite Elterwater, in the Langdale Valley.